Marmalade-NG/marmalade-ng/doc/source/policy-fixed-issuance.rst

 Description
 ^^^^^^^^^^^

-This policy ensures that a token follow an insuance spec:
+This policy ensures that a token follow an issuance spec:
 - Precision
-- Minimum mint ammount
+- Minimum mint amount
 - Total maximum supply

 It could make sense to associate with :ref:'POLICY-DISABLE-BURN'